We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 Make the repairs.
 You should be able to take the vehicle to whatever shop you prefer, as well as ask that original brand-name parts be used instead of cheaper third-party components.
 Depending on your specific situation, Allstate might pay the repair shop directly for you, or pay you and let you pay the bill yourself.

-As always, if you have questions at any point in the claims or repair process, it can be helpful to call your insurance provider to straighten things out.
+If you have questions at any point in the claims or repair process, it can be helpful to call your insurance provider to straighten things out.

 How to contact Allstate